GiulianaPola/HMM_fetch/README.md

 **Optional Parameters:**
 - `-o <output directory>`: Output directory name (default: hmm_selected).

-**Tutorial:**
-For a comprehensive tutorial on using hmm_fetch.py, refer to the manual provided with the tool.
-The manual offers detailed guidance on running the script effectively.

 **Reference:**
 For academic references related to hmm_fetch.py, please visit https://github.com/GiulianaPola/HMM_fetch for more information on citing the tool in your publications.